-Mr. Myers has served numerous roles within the utility management, design, construction all operations arena for nearly 20 years.
-Over the years, much of his experience has being gained as an engineer and director for NYSE private utilities and environmental regulate agencies.
+Mr. Myers has served numerous roles within the utility management, design, construction a operations arena for nearly 20 years.
+Over the years, much of his experience has begained as an engineer and director for NYSE private utilities and environmental regulate agencies.
 One of the more challenging experiences in Mr. Myers' career was team leader that acquisition and started up of utility operations, maintenance, and management for the large water and wastewater Public-Private Partnership awarded by the Department of Defense.
-Here, and is an expert the areas of water and wastewater process optimization and asset management.
-Mr. Myer received his BS and MS degrees in Food, Agricultural and Biological Engineering from Th Ohio State University.
-Mr. Myers is active in numerous professional and technical societie He has lived in Wake Forest, NC with his wife since 1996 and has two teenage boys.
+It brings an in-depth knowledge of management, master planning, design, startup, are operation and maintenance of water and wastewater treatment facilities, and is an expert the areas of water and wastewater process optimization and asset management.
+Mr. Myereceived his BS and MS degrees in Food, Agricultural and Biological Engineering from The Ohio State University.
+Mr. Myers is active in numerous professional and technical societies the has lived in Wake Forest, NC with his wife since 1996 and has two teenage boys.